BushLife - Day Hiking Hero

 Always pack a water filter!
 Remote areas do not have water-filling stations.
 You will need to drink water from whatever water source you can find.
 Without proper filtration, you risk getting seriously sick.

-Hiking Snacks: Energy-Boosting Foods for Sustained Energy
+Hiking Snacks: Energy-Boosting Foods for Constant Energy

 Refueling by eating a nutrious trail mix hiking snack